Watershed Conservation

 We Improve Access for Waterway Recreation

-Through its staff, WPC also provides hands-on assistance to grant recipients for planning and site preparation.
+WPC staff also provides hands-on assistance to grant recipients for planning and site preparation.

 Download “The Western Pennsylvania Conservancy’s Canoe Access Development Fund (CADF) Project Implementation Manual: A Short Guide to Implementing a Canoe Access Site in Your Community.”

 We are pleased to help watersheds, local governments and community organizations improve or develop canoe access sites on rivers and streams in their communities.
-In addition to providing funding, WPC a also provides technical assistance for design, permitting, construction, outreach and long-term sustainability.
+In addition to funding, WPC provides technical assistance for design, permitting, construction, outreach and long-term sustainability.

 Our most recent awardees include: